Skip to main content

 I recently read a discussion on Quora, not about copywriting, but about my favourite action film character, Jason Bourne.
 The question posed was, “Unarmed Jason Bourne and 007 get into a street brawl, who would win?”

-Of course, I said Bourne and kept muttering it and nodding while reading the answers, the overwhelming majority of which agreed with me, but I couldn’t shake a thought off.
+Of course, I said Bourne and kept muttering it and nodding while reading the answers, the overwhelming majority of which agreed with me, but, I couldn’t shake a thought off.

-Bourne is immensely talented and versatile, and applies himself, his knowledge and talents, to a task right away, and sees it through to fruition.
-This reminded me a lot of my own work, copywriting, which requires hard work and talent, but lots more typing and pressing backspace, than rappelling down buildings and deadly unarmed combat.
-Still, the seed was planted, and with that in mind, here’s my idea of Why A Copywriter Should Be Like Jason Bourne.
+This reminded me a lot of my own work, copywriting, which requires hard work and talent, but much more typing and pressing backspace, than rappelling down buildings and deadly unarmed combat.

 1. Bourne is confident